2.c.2.a) Theory and concept of atom

-We call it normal matter because the atom has the characteristic of being stable in relation to isolated subatomic particles, such as neutrons and smaller elementary particles, and because that is how purely chemical elements are on the human spatial scale.
+We call it normal matter because the atom has the characteristic of being stable about isolated subatomic particles, such as neutrons and smaller elementary particles, and because that is how purely chemical elements are on the human spatial scale.

 The average lifespan of protons is very high, so high in fact that the exact time is unknown and it depends on the theoretical models used.

 The atomic theory of Thomson introduced the idea of two types of atomic particles with properties of attraction and repulsion.
 In the theory of the atom, these particles are negative and positive charges.